Chairmen of the Department of Urology

 Aleksander Chudnovsky, MD joined our faculty in 2010.
 He is also a BUSM graduate and completed his urologic residency at SUNY Buffalo in 2006.
 He then pursued an Andrology Fellowship at the University of Illinois finishing in 2007.
 He maintained an active practice at UMASS Medical Center before joining our department.
 In 2011 he went on to join the faculty at St. Elizabeth’s Medical Center.

 In the Fall of 2016, Dr. Philip Barbosa and Dr. Shaun Wason joined the Department.
 Dr. Barbosa completed his urologic training at Stanford University and supported a role of patient continuity to our general urology population.
-Dr. Barbosa has since left BMC to work at Beth Israel Deaconess across town.
+Dr. Barbosa has since left to work at Beth Israel Deaconess.
 Dr. Shaun Wason completed his urologic training at the Dartmouth-Hitchcock Medical Center.
 He then went on to complete an Endourology Fellowship at Eastern Virginia Medical School where he stayed on as a faculty member before moving to Boston in 2018.
 His area of expertise in endourology rounds out the faculty to provide state of the art minimally invasive techniques to our patient population.
+Dr Wason left BUSM in December 2022 to practice closer to his home town.

 Dr. Babayan stepped down as Chairman of the department in 2019, and Dr. Toby C. Chai was hired from Yale University School of Medicine as the new Chairman.
 He specializes in and female pelvic medicine and reconstructive surgery and is a distinguished researcher in his field.